 These differences show that there is increasing income inequality when people are allowed to sort into groups.
 The difference between the lowest average individual payoff in a group and the highest increases by 33%-300% when people are allowed to choose groups.
-This is significant in all treatments but Contribution Only.11 The increase in inequality is due to changes on both ends of the distribution.
+This is significant in all treatments but Contribution Only.12 The increase in inequality is due to changes on both ends of the distribution.
 The lowest payoff declines and the highest increases, except in the Contribution Only treatment.
+Similar results hold if we compare the first sequence, instead of the second sequence, to the third, and there is no significant difference between lowest and highest payoff from sequence one to sequence two.
+This means that the income inequality comes from sorting, not necessarily learning.